 Google Nest simply connects to your Wi-Fi and central heating.
 You’ll be in full command over the temperature of your boiler.
 Depending on what brand of smart thermostat you have - you’ll have to download their bespoke app.

 Hive requires a ‘hub’ that connects to a broadband router via an Ethernet cable.
 This is then plugged in to a three plug socket to power it.

 By pushing the boundaries of modern home technology, the Google ‘Learning’ Thermostat has excelled at becoming one of the most advanced thermostats available.

 Remarkably, Google Nest ‘learns’ your heating habits and adjusts accordingly.
 This means that it automatically updates your heating schedule to make it unique to you and your home.
 Depending on the weather outside, Google Nest learns how long it will take to heat up your home and may switch on earlier or later.

 Another feature that separates Google Nest from other smart thermostats is the built in Farsight sensor.
-By sensing any movement within 20 feet, it wakes up the screen providing Google Nest with the necessary information to be aware if anyone is at home.
+By sensing any movement within 20 feet, it wakes up the screen providing the Google Nest Learning Thermostat with the necessary information to be aware if anyone is at home.
 If no one is in, then it will turn OFF until it recognises any motion within your home - to conserve power.
 This also learns from this and may shift the heating schedule around this activity.

-Practically speaking, Farsight makes the Google Nest far more engaging.
+Practically speaking, Farsight makes the Google Nest Learning Thermostat far more engaging.
 It shows you the time, the weather, and the temperature which can be effortlessly read from across the room - courtesy of the smooth and clear interface.